talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-cicd/index.md

 ````

-To implement the 3 steps, defined above, we need to create the jobs:
+To implement the 3 steps defined above, we need to create the jobs:

-* assemble: to compile the code and créer le jar.
+* assemble: to compile the code and create the jar.
 * spotless: to check the format of new code.
 * unit-tests: to execute the unit tests.
 * integration-tests: to execute the integration tests.
 * system-tests: to execute the system tests.

-the code below show an exemple to create a job
+the code below shows an exemple to create a job

 ````yml